All guides

 Are CSS gradients supported in all browsers?

 Linear and radial gradients have had universal support since 2013.
 Conic gradients are supported in all modern browsers (Chrome 69+, Firefox 83+, Safari 12.1+).
-No prefixes needed in 2026.
+No prefixes needed.

 Can I animate CSS gradients?